Marcus Karlström

 Marcus Karlström (born 6 January 1995) is a Swedish professional ice hockey defenceman.
-He is currently playing with HV71 of the HockeyAllsvenskan (Allsv).
+He is currently an unrestricted free agent who most recently played with Leksands IF of the Swedish Hockey League (SHL).
 He has formerly played with AIK IF of the Swedish Hockey League (SHL).
 Karlstrom was selected by the Winnipeg Jets in the 7th round (194th overall) of the 2013 NHL Entry Draft.

 Playing career

 Karlström made his Swedish Hockey League debut playing a solitary game with AIK during the 2013–14 SHL season.

-During the 2018–19 season, Karlström transferred from Tingsryds AIF to Södertälje SK, later securing a two-year contract on January 8, 2019.
+During the 2018–19 season, Karlström transferred from Tingsryds AIF to Södertälje SK, later securing a two-year contract on 8 January 2019.

+In the midst of the 2024–25 season, his sixth year with Almtuna IS, Karlström having posted 28 points through 42 games was signed for the remainder of the season to join Leksands IF of the SHL on 15 February 2025.
+He featured in 6 games with Leksands, marking his first return to the SHL since 2014.